Apply for a Summer 2018 Internship

 How to Apply

-Internships at GHRC/USA are unpaid positions, although a small daily travel stipend is provided.
+Internships at GHRC/USA are unpaid positions.
 College credit for an internship can be arranged.
 Please send resume (with two references), cover letter (with the dates you are available), and brief writing samples in English and Spanish by email to GHRC at firstname.lastname@example.org.
 Please use “[Last Name]-[First Name] Spring Internship” as the subject line.